AFC API Data Extraction

 offset += batch_size

-# Yield control to event loop to prevent starvation
+# Yield control to the event loop to prevent starvation

 await asyncio.sleep(0)